cbg-ethz/PYggdrasil/README.md

 Python package for inference and analysis of mutation trees.

-PYggdrasil implements the [Single Cell Inference of Tumor Evolution (SCITE)](https://github.com/cbg-ethz/SCITE) algortihm by [Kuipers J et al. (2015)](https://pubmed.ncbi.nlm.nih.gov/29030470/).
+PYggdrasil implements the [Single Cell Inference of Tumor Evolution (SCITE)](https://github.com/cbg-ethz/SCITE) algorithm by [Kuipers J et al. (2015)](https://pubmed.ncbi.nlm.nih.gov/29030470/).

-It was designed to quantify the MCMC exploration of tumour progression tree spaces, in particular to investigate: Initialisation Strategies, Convergence Diagnostics & Multi-modalities.
+It was designed to quantify the MCMC exploration of tumour progression tree spaces, in particular to investigate Initialisation Strategies, Convergence Diagnostics, & Multi-modalities.

 ## Usage